 For more information, read our guide to the Green Point Walk

-A former steam tram route, the Tramway Track is a 3.9km off-road walk and cycleway connecting Wallsend in Newcastle to Glendale in Lake Macquarie.
+A former steam tram route, the Tramway Track is a 3.9km off-road walk and cycleway connecting Glendale in Lake Macquarie to Wallsend in Newcastle.
 If you’ve driven along Lake Road from Wallsend to Glendale, you’ll know how the road climbs up to the high point before descending down to Glendale.
 However, this track located down in the gully is a much easier way to get from Wallsend to Glendale as it has a steady shallow 3% gradient which was necessary for steam trams.
 It’s still a bit hilly though so it’s best for kids with some endurance.

 For more information, read our guide to the Wallsend Glendale Tramway Track

 Munibung Hill Walk